kzed-1/ruby-cli-app/README.md

 ## Instructions on running the program

-* make sure to have ruby installed in your setup
+* Make sure to have ruby installed in your setup
 *  If you don't here is a link with instructions to get ruby: <a href = "https://www.ruby-lang.org/en/documentation/installation/">get Ruby</a>
-* once you have cloned the git folder:
+* Once you have cloned the git folder:
-    * In your terminal cd into the lib folder and run ./cli.rb on the terminal
+    * In your terminal cd into the lib folder and run ./cli.rb '<product_type>' on the terminal